 It’s easy to blow through your savings account in Key West, but the list of free things to do in Florida is just about as long as the peninsula itself.

-Want to tell your kids you're going to Disney without spending any money, and also secretly encouraging them to go outside and learn something?
-You're not dreaming — the Disney Wilderness Preserve in Kissimmee is just the ticket.
-More than 11,000 acres and over 1,000 species of observable wildlife, plus tours and learning labs, all come at the same cost: free.
+Want to tell your kids you’re going to Disney without spending any money, and also secretly encouraging them to go outside and learn something?
+You’re not dreaming — the Disney Wilderness Preserve in Kissimmee is just the ticket.
+More than 11,000 acres and over 1,000 species of observable wildlife, all at the same cost: free.

-If you're in Key West, you can have a fishier — in a good way — experience at the Florida Keys National Marine Sanctuary.
-This includes on-the-water exploration and the educational Eco-Discovery Center, all for free.
+If you’re in Key West, you can have a fishier — in a good way — experience at the Florida Keys National Marine Sanctuary.
+This includes exploring the incredible diversity of ocean life and the educational Eco-Discovery Center, all for free.